thoughtworks/simplebandit/README.md

 ## Examples

 There are several usage examples provided in the `examples/` folder (built with react).
-You can run the examples with e.g. `parcel examples/index.html` or `make example` and then view them on e.g. `http://localhost:1234`.
+You can run the examples with `parcel examples/index.html` or `make example` and then view them on e.g. `http://localhost:1234`.

 Or simply visit [https://thoughtworks.github.io/simplebandit/](https://thoughtworks.github.io/simplebandit/).